tech-med/medlearnity.com/src/content/wpPages/marketing/thank-you/index.md

 ---
 title: 'Thank You'
 pubDate: 2021-03-12
-description: 'Thanks for reaching out!
-We''ll be in touch shortly.'
+description: "Thanks for reaching out!
+We'll be in touch shortly."
 ---

 Thanks for reaching out!
 We'll be in touch shortly.